libuv/libuv/docs/src/misc.rst

     Returns the libuv version number as a string.
 For non-release versions "-pre" is appended, so the version number could be "1.2.3-pre".

+.. c:function:: void uv_replace_allocator(uv_malloc_func malloc_func, uv_free_func free_func)

+    Override the use of the standard library's malloc and free functions for memory allocation.
+If used, this function must be called before any other libuv function is called.

 .. c:function:: uv_buf_t uv_buf_init(char* base, unsigned int len)

     Constructor for :c:type:`uv_buf_t`.